CHaSS Dean's Advancement Board

 She currently serves on several boards and remains active as a higher education consultant.

-Catherine Goodman is a 1990 graduate of English literature with a minor in French.
-She has 20 years of experience in marketing, communications and branding and currently serves as national marketing manager for Summit Financial Resources, a private commercial lender in Salt Lake City.
+Catherine Goodman ('90, English Literature), has 20 years of experience in marketing, communications and branding and currently serves as national marketing manager for Summit Financial Resources, a private commercial lender in Salt Lake City.